python/cpython/Doc/tutorial/stdlib2.rst

 are difficult to reproduce.
 So, the preferred approach to task coordination is to concentrate all access to a resource in a single thread and then use the :mod:`queue` module to feed that thread with requests from other threads.
-Applications using :class:`Queue` objects for inter-thread communication and coordination are easier to design, more readable, and more reliable.
+Applications using :class:`~queue.Queue` objects for inter-thread communication and coordination are easier to design, more readable, and more reliable.